Tetsuya Naito: Championship reigns and departure (2019–2025)

-On July 11, 2021 at Summer Struggle in Sapporo, Naito teamed up with Los Ingobernables de Japón stablesmate Sanada and defeated Dangerous Tekkers (Taichi and Zack Sabre Jr.) to win the IWGP Tag Team Championship, marking Naito's first tag title reign since No Limit held the title in 2010.
+On July 11, 2021, at Summer Struggle in Sapporo, Naito teamed up with Los Ingobernables de Japón stablesmate Sanada and defeated Dangerous Tekkers (Taichi and Zack Sabre Jr.) to win the IWGP Tag Team Championship, marking Naito's first tag title reign since No Limit held the title in 2010.
 However, they lost the titles at Wrestle Grand Slam in Tokyo Dome back to Dangerous Tekkers, ending their reign at just 14 days.
 Naito returned to singles competition in September, where he competed in the G1 Climax 30 tournament.
-However, in his opening match against Zack Sabre Jr, which he lost, Naito suffered a knee injury and was forced to forfeit the tournament.
-Naito returned 2 months later, to team with Sanada once again in the World Tag League, the team finished with 16 points, but losses to Dangerous Tekkers and EVIL and Yujiro Takahashi, who also finished with 16 points, stopped them advancing to the finals.
-At Wrestle Kingdom 16, Los Ingobernables de Japon lost to United Empire in a six-man tag-team match on Night 1, however Naito defeated Jeff Cobb on Night 2.
+However, in his opening match against Sabre, which he lost, Naito suffered a knee injury and was forced to forfeit the tournament.
+Naito returned two months later, to team with Sanada once again in the World Tag League, the team finished with 16 points, but losses to Dangerous Tekkers and Evil and Yujiro Takahashi, who also finished with 16 points, stopped them advancing to the finals.
+At Wrestle Kingdom 16, L.I.J. lost to United Empire in a six-man tag-team match on Night 1, however Naito defeated Jeff Cobb on Night 2.
+On Night 3, L.I.J. defeated Pro Wrestling Noah's Kongo (Katsuhiko Nakajima, Manabu Soya, Tadasuke, Alejandro and Kenoh).

-Naito was the first challenger for new IWGP World Heavyweight Champion Kazuchika Okada's championship, but was defeated at NJPW New Years Golden Series Naito competed in the New Japan Cup in March, defeating the likes of Hiroshi Tanahashi and Jeff Cobb to make it to the semi-finals.
-In the semi-finals Naito defeated Kazuchika Okada to advance to the finals, where he was defeated by Zack Sabre Jr. Naito received another World Championship match at Wrestling Dontaku, but was once again defeated by Okada.
+Naito was the first challenger for Okada's newly won IWGP World Heavyweight Championship, but was defeated at NJPW New Years Golden Series Naito competed in the New Japan Cup in March, defeating the likes of Cobb and Hiroshi Tanahashi to make it to the semi-finals.
+In the semi-finals Naito defeated Okada to advance to the finals, where he was defeated by Sabre.
+Naito received another World Championship match at Wrestling Dontaku, but was once again defeated by Okada.
 Also Dominion 6.12 in Osaka-jo Hall, Naito was announced to be a part of the G1 Climax 32 tournament in July, where he would compete in the C Block.
-He finished with 8 points, defeating Zack Sabre Jr on the final block match day to advance to the semi-finals.
+He finished with 8 points, defeating Sabre on the final block match day to advance to the semi-finals.
 In the semi-finals, Naito lost to D Block winner Will Ospreay ending his G1 campaign.
+From November 22 until December 14, Naito and Sanada took part in the 2022 World Tag League finishing the tournament with a record of seven wins and three losses, failing to advance to the finals of the tournament.